APPIAHTECH/PersonalAssistant/README.md

 To run the project.

 # Note run all section "Installation Setup", "Question Answering with a Fine-Tuned BERT", "Flask Server"
-1. Run the google colab project.That will generate a server link.
-The link will be use to communicate the client and serve.
-Each link is different, you will have something like : http://b4b8cf7e0cdd.ngrok.io
+1. Run the google colab project.
+That will generate a server link.
+The link will be used to communicate with the client and serve.
+Each link is different, you will have something like: http://b4b8cf7e0cdd.ngrok.io

-2. Copy the url host name.
+2. Copy the URL hostname.
 For instance b4b8cf7e0cdd
 3. Open your project folder.
 Go to src/components.
 Open Karen.vue.
-4. Change path and path_abs url host name with yours.
+4. Change path and path_abs URL hostname with yours.
 For instance b4b8cf7e0cdd (remember yours is different) const path = 'http://b4b8cf7e0cdd.ngrok.io/api/question';
 const path_abs = 'http://b4b8cf7e0cdd.ngrok.io/api/abstract';

 5. We are set and ready to go!.
-Init client, usualy listen at http://localhost:8080/
+Init client, usually listen at http://localhost:8080/
 * Run
   ```sh
   npm run serve